cucumber-attic/website/apps/dynamic/views/_posts/unconference-the-rocket-fuel-in-your-agile-transformation.md

 between* the sessions?
 You found yourself in a small group, all passionately interested in the topic of your conversation; great insights were shared.

-Open space is a meeting structure designed to deliberately harness this energy.
+Unconference is a meeting structure designed to deliberately harness this energy.
 Using a few simple rules, a large group of people self-organises a dynamic, evolving schedule that allows every individual to contribute and learn by following their own enthusiasms and interests.

-To give you a flavour, here’s a video produced by our friends at [Liberty IT](https://www.liberty-it.co.uk/) in Belfast, where we recently ran a two-day open-space for about 120 people:
+To give you a flavour, here’s a video produced by our friends at [Liberty IT](https://www.liberty-it.co.uk/) in Belfast, where we recently ran a two-day unconference for about 120 people:

 <iframe width="560" height="315"
 src="https://www.youtube.com/embed/337ibHDA7gU" frameborder="0"
 allowfullscreen></iframe>

-The open space format works at almost any scale, from a dozen people meeting for a half-day through to an entire division of hundreds of people organising a multi-day off-site.
+The unconference format works at almost any scale, from a dozen people meeting for a half-day through to an entire division of hundreds of people organising a multi-day off-site.

-The rules
+The rules of unconference
 ==========

-The self-organisation of open space needs some boundaries to work.
+The self-organisation of unconference needs some boundaries to work.
 These are often described as _five principles, and one law_.
 The five principles are:

 -   **Whoever comes are the right people**.
 Whether you have 80 people at your